heyitsashleyhere/PlantBlog/README.md

 # Build a Blog

-# A plant blog created together with @heyitsashleyhere
+# A plant blog created by @heyitsashleyhere, @Elenikats

 - Create an `index.html` page and a `posts` directory containing your blog posts